openfin/hello-openfin-selenium-example/README.md

 The following steps will help you run tests:

 1. Start chromedriver.exe located in root directory of this project.
-You can specify --verbose comamnd line argument to get more loggings.
+You can specify --verbose command line argument to get more loggings.

 2. Run all tests
  ```bash